parsiad/mfhowards/README.md

 # mfhowards
 A matrix free implementation of policy iteration (a.k.a.
-Howard's algorithm) in C++ to solve Markov decision processes (MDPs).
+Howard's algorithm) in C++.

 ## Description of Howard's algorithm